How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 | Merlin myQ | ❌ (AU) | ❌ (AU) | ❌ (AU) | ✅ | App only |

-For most Australian homeowners seeking the best overall value and compatibility, Remootio offers robust features, strong security, and no subscription fees.
-Apple HomeKit enthusiasts will prefer iSmartGate's native integration and advanced automation capabilities, despite the higher price.
+For most Australian homeowners, Remootio offers solid features, good security, and no subscription fees.
+Apple HomeKit users will find iSmartGate's native integration and advanced automation capabilities worth the higher price.

 For a detailed comparison of these products on app quality, geofencing reliability, and ease of installation, see our companion guide: Smart Garage Door Openers in Australia: Wi-Fi, App Control & Geofencing Compared.

-All three retrofit controllers connect to your opener via the same basic method:
+All three retrofit controllers connect to your opener via the same straightforward method:

 - Power off the opener at the wall before touching any wiring